 Fine

-If your property is rated E, plan energy renovation work in advance.
-By 2034, this rating will no longer be sufficient.
-Insulating the attic or replacing the heating system can move your property up to D.
+If your home is rated E, plan energy renovation work ahead.
+In 2034, this rating will no longer be enough.
+Insulating the attic or changing the heating system can move your property up to a D.

 Airbnb fines and penalties in 2026

-Financial penalties have been strengthened by the Le Meur Act.
+Financial penalties have been strengthened by the Le Meur law.
 Here are the applicable fines.

 Airbnb logo — data transmission obligations

-These fines are issued by the president of the civil court (tribunal judiciaire), at the municipality's request.
-Hosts in violation also face an obligation to restore the property to its original use.
+These fines are handed down by the president of the judicial court, at the request of the municipality.
+Owners in breach also face an obligation to restore the home to its original state.

-To understand the tax impact of these rules, see our guide on Airbnb taxation.
+To understand the tax impact of these rules, read our guide on Airbnb taxation.

 Here are the key dates to remember, from the adoption of the law to its full effect.